Writing copy is tough.

 - You spend less time with your family

 Readers begin empathizing with those descriptions.
-They imagine themselves experiencing those negative emotions, and they become frustrated with those problems.
+They imagine themselves experiencing those negative emotions.
+They become frustrated with those problems.

 Once they develop that opposition, then present your solution.